harry-s-grewal/Pomodoro-Timer/README.md

 This application is a simple desktop Pomodoro timer based in Python.

 ## Update log 1.2 -
-Tweaked for optimization, utilized PyGame's timer function to import fewer libraries, fixed an error where final amount of hours is not displayed
+Tweaked for optimization, utilized PyGame's timer function to import fewer libraries, fixed an error where final amount of hours is not displayed.
+Added .exe for use without Python installed

 ## Update log 1.1 -
 Added sounds between work and break sessions, as well as a few in other special cases